 As many auditors know, the flexibility and ease of use that makes Quickbooks popular among small businesses is also a source of risk.
 Quickbooks entries can be manipulated or deleted by employees who are trying to conceal or cover-up a fraud.
 In response to this, Intuit, the developers of Quickbooks, have built-in various features over the years to try and provide accountants and auditors with tools to mitigate these risks.
 Here are some of the functions and reports that auditors and managers in the organization should use to maintain control over the books.

 This is a repost of a story that I heard while attending my annual professional ethics update.
+If you like the story check out the Morals and Ethics Blog where the course instructor came across this story.

 Do you ever have clients say something like "We did some [accounting] stuff wrong last year (month, week, etc.).